Benefits of Participation

 Research projects within CEBR’s labs cover a broad range of topics, offering interested students a diverse choice of labs and research projects.
 Students can choose to work on the theory that drives the development of new molecules for trapping solar energy, new electrode materials and chemistry for batteries, or models for grid management of renewable energy.
 Other labs work on integrating these new materials into devices at both the nano- and macro-scale.
 Click here to view a list of faculty who may be willing to sponsor a Summer REU student.

 In addition to the work that REU students do in the lab, they also participate in CEBR’s, seminars, social activities and field trips that provide them with increased networking and learning opportunities (not to mention fun) and other enrichment and outreach opportunities sponsored by the Clean Energy Institute.
 Some students may be eligible to receive academic credit and be provided with the opportunity to attend professional conferences to share their work and learn about that of others.
 All students that are accepted into the program are supported financially with competitive stipends.
 Housing, food allowance, and up to $500 travel costs are provided.
-Students who excel in the exploration summer may be invited to continue their research during the following summer.

 By the end of the summer students are familiar with both the technical skills of performing research within the lab, and the social and cultural skills necessary to succeed in industry and academia.
 Students are generally exposed to a variety of research activities which may include literature search, experimental design, bench work and lab notebook management, mathematical modeling, instrumental characterization, computer/software control and analysis, lab safety, as well as communication, organizational and interpersonal skills.
 Although each student’s experience differs according to research group, some general expectations are outlined below.